What Is Hepatitis?

 What Are the Symptoms of Hepatitis?

 Symptoms can vary based on the individual, as well as the type of hepatitis contracted.
 Similar symptoms can appear in those who have Hep A, B, and C, such as fever, fatigue, dark urine, and jaundice.
 Jaundice is the yellowing or even greening of the skin and eyes.
-Note that jaundice is not exclusive to hepatitis.
+Jaundice is not exclusive to hepatitis.

-Some individuals, especially those with Hep C, may not show symptoms.
+Some people may not show symptoms.
 When no symptoms show, this person is asymptomatic.
-Sometimes symptoms do show, but can be quite mild.

 When Do Hepatitis Symptoms Appear?